 Q: What is the purpose of vorlauf when making beer?

 A: The purpose of vorlaufing is to clarify the wort by removing proteins and other impurities that can cause off flavors.
-Vorlaufing ensures that the finished product will taste great, have a smooth finish and be much clearer than if you did not vorlauf.
+Vorlaufing ensures that the finished product will taste great, have a smooth finish and be much a clearer beer than if you did not vorlauf.

 Q: Does vorlauf affect the flavor of my beer?